 ¨I’ve got stuff about airline mergers, which just shows that my stand-up is getting more insane by the minute.¨

-For the last six years, many passengers who bought tickets months in advance find their itineraries getting switched to different flights.
+For the last six years, many passengers who bought tickets months in advance only to later receive notification of airline schedule changes, even months later.

 These changes can create all kinds of problems for customers, including:

-- Travelers miss connections to tours or cruises or arrive late at significant family events; and
+- Travelers miss connections to tours or cruises or arrive late at significant family events.

 - The sheer frustration of increased travel times, delays, etc.